 8 Great Nature Walks in the Tampa Bay Area

 The Tampa Bay area is home to countless beautiful parks and preserves.
 The temperate yearly climate gives you plenty of opportunities to walk, enjoy nature, and observe wildlife far away from the beach and mall crowds.
-Although the summer season can be a bit hot and muggy, you just have to time your walks accordingly (morning or evening) and be well prepared (plenty of water, loose light clothing).
+Although the summer season can be insanely hot and muggy, you just have to time your walks accordingly (morning or evening) and be well prepared (plenty of water, loose light clothing).
 Summer has its’ advantages, namely less crowds.

 All of the parks mentioned below offer easy several miles of easy hiking trails suitable for beginners, and a few offer more intermediate, longer trails for the experienced hiker.
 As you walk along, you will be surrounded by beautiful natural Florida landscapes, and if you are lucky may even cross paths with some interesting wildlife.

 Take a look at these 8 beautiful parks and be sure to recommend a few of your own!

 This gorgeous, enormous park found in Florida’s beautiful Sarasota allows you to take a step back in time to “the real Florida.”
 One of Florida’s oldest and largest state parks, Myakka is the ideal park to visit for a relaxing weekend afternoon.